Fastest-Coder-First/weThere/readme.md

 ![WeThere](demo.png)
 ###### Figure 1: WeThere in action
 ###### Demo Video is also uploaded in the repository.

+## Github Copilot Usage
+In this submission, I used the GitHub Copilot AI-powered code completion tool to assist with writing the code for the Weather Forecasting Tool.
+GitHub Copilot helped in several ways:

+* API Usage: GitHub Copilot provided suggestions and completions for working with the OpenWeatherMap API.
+It helped with generating the API request URL, handling the API response, and accessing specific weather data fields.

+* Data Parsing: Copilot suggested code snippets and logic for parsing the JSON response from the API.
+It provided recommendations for extracting weather details like description, temperature, humidity, wind speed, etc., from the JSON data structure.

+* Error Handling: Copilot assisted with suggesting common HTTP status codes and their corresponding error messages.
+It provided a starting point for handling various API response errors, such as city not found, invalid API key, too many requests, internal server error, and more.

+* Command-Line Argument Processing: Copilot helped with generating code for processing command-line arguments, including checking for the presence of arguments, validating argument values, and determining the desired output format (e.g., table format).

+By leveraging GitHub Copilot's suggestions and completions, I was able to write the code more efficiently and effectively.
+It saved time by providing helpful code snippets and reducing the need for manual research.
+It also ensured that the code followed best practices and handled potential errors appropriately.GitHub Copilot significantly assisted in developing the Weather Forecasting Tool, making the submission more robust and complete.

 ## Prerequisites
 Before using the WeThere tool, make sure you have the following: